AdobeDocs/journey-optimizer-apis/src/pages/references/messaging-samples.md

 <summary>Example 3 : This example is to show how you can send a Push Message to an existing profile.</summary>

->[!NOTE]
->
->Before proceeding, you need to get ready with your push messaging.
-[Learn how to configure push notification channel](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/push/push-config/push-configuration)

 <p>

 ```json